 It also benefits our international travel visitors who are now able to travel from Heathrow Airport to ExCeL in only 43 minutes.

 Enjoy a different view of London from the river or the air on your journey to ExCeL.
-Take an MBNA Thames Clipper (services run every 20 minutes) from one of the main London piers.
-Alight at North Greenwich Pier (for the O2) and take the Emirates Airline Cable Car across the river to ExCeL.
+Take an Uber Boat by Thames Clippers (services run every 20 minutes) from one of the main London piers.
+Alight at North Greenwich Pier (for the O2) and take the IFS Cloud Cable Car across the river to ExCeL.
 WTM badge holders can take advantage of a 50% discount.